The Minte raises $2.25 million in seed funding to bring hotel-style housekeeping to luxury residences

 TC: Can you tell us a bit more about your customers?
 Are they all property management companies like Waterton?

-KW: We only provide service to apartments and condos, so our clients are currently property management companies such as Greystar, Bozzuto, Lincoln Property Company, and CA Ventures.
-We have just under 70 properties in Chicago, another 20 in D.C., and we’ve been launching 6 to 10 new properties in each market each month.
+KW: We only provide service to apartments and condos, so our clients are currently property management companies such as Greystar, Bozzuto, Lincoln Property Company and CA Ventures.
+We have just under 70 properties in Chicago, another 20 in D.C. and we’ve been launching six to 10 new properties in each market each month.

 TC: The Minte promises to make a housekeeper available to a property full-time, correct?

 KW: Yes.
 A housekeeper is located on site for residents to book cleaning services with them, so that residents are provided with consistency and trust.
-To be clear, our housekeepers are full-time Minte employees with health benefits and paid-time off.
+To be clear, our housekeepers are full-time Minte employees with health benefits and paid time off.
 We keep our housekeeping cart and supplies at each property, and there’s a place for housekeepers to go if they have a bit of downtime, although that’s rare.

 We do have some housekeepers who split their time between properties, either if the property is smaller or if we’re still in the first couple months of service and still building demand.